 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

 |Malware Removal (Windows)||

-More examples of programs that are quite similar to CleanMyPC are Registry Life, RocketFixio and Perfect Optimizer.
-It is not recommended to trust that are distributed in questionable ways.
-Another reason not to trust PUAs is that they often do not fix any errors, issues or are actually useful in some other way.
+More examples of programs similar to CleanMyPC are Registry Life, RocketFixio and Perfect Optimizer.
+Do not trust any software that is distributed in dubious ways.
+PUAs do not fix any errors or issues, and can cause serious problems.

 How did potentially unwanted applications install on my computer?

-Software (and files) should be downloaded from official sites and vi direct download links.
-Other sources, tools like third party downloaders, Peer-to-Peer networks (for example, torrent clients, eMule), unofficial websites should not be used - quite often their users unknowingly download and/or install unwanted, in some cases even malicious software.
-Third party installers can be used to distribute unwanted software too.
-Also, unwanted downloads and installations can be prevented by declining offers to download and/or install additionally included apps in "Advanced", "Custom", or other settings on setups.
-Additionally, it is advised not to click advertisements that appear on questionable, unofficial or other pages of this kind - such ads can be designed to promote untrustworthy, potentially malicious pages or cause unwanted downloads, or even installations.
-Any unwanted, suspicious extensions, plug-ins, and/or add-ons that are already installed on a web browser and programs of this kind that are installed computer should be removed/uninstalled.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+Software and files should be downloaded from official sites and via direct download links.
+Other sources/tools such as third party downloaders, Peer-to-Peer networks (for example, torrent clients, eMule), unofficial websites should not be used, as they can download and/or install unwanted, malicious software.
+Third party installers can also to distribute unwanted software.
+Check all "Advanced", "Custom" and other settings, and decline offers to download or install PUAs.
+Remove any unwanted, suspicious extensions, plug-ins, and add-ons that are already installed on the browser, and programs of this kind that are installed on the computer.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Appearance of CleanMyPC application (GIF):